Last Updated on 6th December 2023 by peppe8o

 FROM debian RUN apt update && apt install mariadb-server -y RUN sed -i 's/bind-address/bind-address = 0.0.0.0 #/i' /etc/mysql/mariadb.conf.d/50-server.cnf RUN mkdir /mysql_scripts COPY mySqlScript.sql /mysql_scripts/ RUN /etc/init.d/mysql start && mysql -uroot --password="" -e "source /mysql_scripts/mySqlScript.sql" CMD /etc/init.d/mysql start && tail -f /dev/null

-For security purposes please remember, once all procedure will be completed, to enforce your MariaDB root password.
+For security purposes please remember, once all procedures are completed, to enforce your MariaDB root password.

 MySQL Initialization Script

 Finally, create your database initialization script:

 Use the following code, changing “redmine” and “redmine_password” with your preferred credentials:

 CREATE DATABASE redmine CHARACTER SET utf8mb4; CREATE USER 'redmine'@'%' IDENTIFIED BY 'redmine_password'; GRANT ALL PRIVILEGES ON redmine.* TO 'redmine'@'%'; FLUSH PRIVILEGES; quit

 With previous files ready to be used, you will be able to install and have Redmine up only with following command:

 This process will require a while to:

 - download and extract required images from Docker Hub (Redmine and Debian, the latest being used for our custom MariaDB container)